openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The Verifier and Wallet MUST use Annex A in [@!OIDF.OID4VP] that defines how to use OpenID4VP over the W3C Digital Credentials API.
 * The Wallet MUST support both signed and unsigned requests as defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
 The Verifier MAY support signed requests, unsigned requests, or both.

+Note that unsigned requests depend on origin information provided by the platform and the web PKI to protect requests and authenticate the Verifier, whereas signed requests introduce a separate layer for request integrity protection and Verifier authentication that can be validated by the Wallet.

 ## Requirements specific to Credential Formats {#oid4vp-credential-formats}

 ### ISO Mobile Documents or mdocs (ISO/IEC 18013 and ISO/IEC 23220 series)